► We rank the fastest electric cars in the world

 Huge performance promises from the original electric sports car maker

 Tesla unveiled the second-generation Roadster way back in 2017, with the promise it would hit the showrooms in 2020.
 But it still hasn’t entered production yet.
-In May, the company’s CEO Elon Musk said the car would finally roll down the assembly lines next year – but he’s made the same promise for the past three years on the bounce, so naturally, we’re sceptical.
+In May 2024, the company’s CEO Elon Musk said the car would finally roll down his assembly lines in 2025 – but he’s made the same promise for the past three years on the bounce, so naturally, we’re sceptical.

 The delays haven’t stopped Musk from publicising the Roadster’s performance claims.
 He says the car will be able to sprint from 0–60mph in under two seconds and reach a top speed of more than 250mph, comfortably making it one of the fastest cars in the world.
 He also reckons it’ll have a maximum range of 620 miles, thanks to its gargantuan 200kWh battery pack.